Attribute First, then Generate: Locally-attributable Grounded Text Generation: Implementation Details

-For our ICL experiments, we deploy the Gemini-Pro model \citep{team2023gemini}, last updated on December 2023, which is available via API calls.\footnote{\url{https://ai.google.dev/models/gemini}} In all LFQA experiments, the query is included as part of the input for every component.
-For all the subtasks, as well as the baselines, we perform a grid search on the optimal number of in-context examples (1-3 in the MDS setting and 1-4 in the LFQA setting) and temperature hyper-parameter (0.1,0.3,0.5,0.7,0.9) by evaluating each combination on the respective development set.
-For all fine-tuned experiments, we fine-tune \textsc{Primera} for both the MDS and LFQA settings.
+For our ICL experiments, we use the Gemini-Pro model \citep{team2023gemini}, last updated on December 2023, which is available via API calls.\footnote{\url{https://ai.google.dev/models/gemini}} In all LFQA experiments, the query is included as part of the input for each component.
+For all subtasks and baselines, we perform a grid search on the optimal number of in-context examples (1-3 in the MDS setting and 1-4 in the LFQA setting) and temperature hyperparameter (0.1,0.3,0.5,0.7,0.9) by evaluating each combination on the respective development set.
+For all fine-tuned variants, we fine-tune \textsc{Primera} for both tasks.
 We also tested training \textsc{LongT5}, but found \textsc{Primera} performs significantly better.
 The number of parameters in the \textsc{Primera} model is 447M.
-All fine-tuned models were trained for 10 epochs and the best model checkpoint was chosen by $rougeL$, unless mentioned otherwise.
+All fine-tuned models were trained for 10 epochs and the best model checkpoint was chosen by \textsc{Rouge$_L$}, unless mentioned otherwise.
 The training of each model took approximately 1 hour on one Nvidia A100 80GB GPU.
 Hyperparameter training included 3 epochs for each model and used the following sweep configuration: learning rate (max: 5e-4; min: 5e-8), warmup steps (max: 300; min: 0), weight decay (0.0, 0.2, 0.5).